pay-now/paynow-prestashop/README.EN.md

 In the Paynow merchant panel go to the tab `Settings > Shops and poses`, in the field `Notification address` set the address: `https://twoja-domena.pl/module/paynow/notifications`.

 ![Configuration of the notifiction address][ext9]

-4. Credential Keys can be found in `Settings > Shops and poses > Authentication data` in the Paynow merchant panel

-![Configuration step 4][ext6]

-5. Depending on the environment you want to connect to, go to the `Production configuration` or the `Sandbox configuration` section and type `Api Key` and `API Signature Key` in the proper fields

-![Configuration step 5][ext7]

 ## Sandbox
 To be able to test our Paynow Sandbox environment, register [here][ext2].